Bare Infinitive vs Full Infinitive: Clear Grammar Guide

 When One Choice Sounds Wrong

-Some mistakes sound wrong right away because the sentence pattern is fixed.
+Some mistakes sound wrong because the pattern is fixed.

 One tricky pattern is make.